 The Mass

 Welcome to the page where we explore the Mass.
-This page explores the different parts of Mass and will help explain what the Mass is about.
-At the end of the page, there is an activity and video at the end.
+This page explores the different parts of Mass and will help explain what the it is about.
+At the end of the page, there is an activity and video to complete and watch.

 The Catholic Mass is the highest form of worship and prayer in our faith.
 Mass is seen as the memorial of Christ’s Passion, Death and Resurrection and as Catholics, we can participate in this through the Mass.